wilfredinni/python-cheatsheet/README.md

 ## Regular Expressions

-1. Import the regex module with import re.
+1. Import the regex module with `import re`.
-1. Create a Regex object with the re.compile() function.
+1. Create a Regex object with the `re.compile()` function.
 (Remember to use a raw string.)
-1. Pass the string you want to search into the Regex object’s search() method.
-This returns a Match object.
+1. Pass the string you want to search into the Regex object’s `search()` method.
+This returns a `Match` object.
-1. Call the Match object’s group() method to return a string of the actual matched text.
+1. Call the Match object’s `group()` method to return a string of the actual matched text.

 All the regex functions in Python are in the re module: